erikdelange/Hatari-RS232-for-Windows/README.md

 #### Notes

-Only file *rs232.c* - taken from the Hatari version 2.6.1 repository - is modified, and only lines have been added (see 'diff' with *rs232_original.c* which is the unchanged version).
+Only file *rs232.c* - taken from the Hatari version 2.6.1 repository - is modified, and only lines have been added (do 'diff' with *rs232_original.c* which is the unchanged version).

 The modified code will only be present in a Windows build of Hatari (checked via macro WIN32) and only if macro ENABLECOMPORT has been defined in file *rs232.c*.